ctn-waterloo/website/ctn_waterloo/content/research/syde-750_index.md

 ## Tutoring Services

-If you would like more personalized help for the assignments in this course, two of the PhD students in the lab (Xuan Choo and Travis DeWolf) offer tutoring services.
+If you would like more personalized help for the assignments in this course, two of previous PhD students in the lab (Xuan Choo and Travis DeWolf) offer tutoring services.
 They can be contacted at [ctntutoring@gmail.com](mailto:ctntutoring@gmail.com) and they charge \$20 per half hour (or \$15 per person per half hour for groups).